 The Prophet salAllahu ‘alayhi wa sallam said, “One Ramadan expiates the sins till the next Ramadan, provided that one has avoided the grave (major) sins.”
 [Muslim: 552]

-Fasting during the Day and praying at Night are a Source of expiating Sins
+Fasting during the Day and praying at Night is a Source of expiating Sins

 The Prophet salAllahu ‘alayhi wa sallam said, “Whoever fasts during Ramadan out of sincere faith and hoping to attain Allah’s rewards, then all his past sins will be forgiven.”
 [Bukhari: 38]